Positions are based out of North Adams and Pittsfield and may require travel between both locations. Weekdays, 1st shift!

 For Registered Nurses only: Conduct medication reconciliations for enrollees as needed within three days of discharge from a hospitalization.

-- LCSW, LICSW, LMHC, LMFT or LADC I preferred with requirement to obtain highest level of licensure within 6 months of eligibility date; OR
+- License in Social Work (LCSW), independent Social Work (LICSW), Mental Health Counseling (LMHC) or LMFT or LADC I preferred with requirement to obtain highest level of licensure within 6 months of eligibility date; OR

 - Master’s degree in social work, psychology, counseling or other clinical concentration required